 Bookmark this page for more information as the IPO approaches.

-4. Attempt to acquire shares in pre-IPO secondary marketplaces
+4. Attempted to acquire shares in pre-IPO secondary marketplaces

 Founders, early employees, and investors often find themselves in a difficult predicament.
 They own valuable shares of a company that doesn’t trade publicly.